yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 dtype: float64
 ```

 The two cohorts are of interest to me because of comparable payment values while the mean order per customer is smaller by 0.003 in the second (2018-4), on average these customers paid more by around 6.5 currency units.
-Perhaps it's worth studying the profile of those particular customers in detail for advertisement. :)
+Perhaps it's worth studying the profile of those particular well paying customers in detail for advertisement. :)

-### Conclusion
+#### Conclusion
+One can clearly see a positive correlation between customer base growth and payment values.
+Mean payment per order didn't go below 150 during the period from March 2018 to August 2018.
+However, it would be interesting to see if it started decreasing which is impossible due to a lack of data.
+Though maybe it would be great to come back to doing the same thing as in that 6 month period.